jbrjake/caturlog/README.md

 * I want to be able to automatically import images from my Pocket library so that I don't have to manually add them
 * I want to be able to post images to Twitter
 * I want to be able to save images to Pocket

+### Version 0.9: More Polish ###
+* I want the table view to be resizable horizontally
+* I want the image table views to have slightly rounded corners
+* I want to document the codebase

 ### Version 1.0: Crowd-tagging
 * I want to be able to send tags to a server so that every unique piece of content has a centralized record of every tag applied to it by every user